Melissus of Samos

 Melissus of Samos (/məˈlɪsəs/; Μέλισσος ὁ Σάμιος; fl.
 5th century BC) was the third and last member of the ancient school of Eleatic philosophy, whose other members included Zeno and Parmenides.
 Little is known about his life, except that he was the commander of the Samian fleet in the Samian War.
-Melissus’ contribution to philosophy was a treatise of systematic arguments supporting Eleatic philosophy.
+Melissus’s contribution to philosophy was a treatise of systematic arguments supporting Eleatic philosophy.
 Like Parmenides, he argued that reality is ungenerated, indestructible, indivisible, changeless, and motionless.
 In addition, he sought to show that reality is wholly unlimited, and infinitely extended in all directions; and since existence is unlimited, it must also be one.

 Life

 Not much information remains regarding the life of Melissus.
 He may have been born around 500 BC; the date of his death is unknown.
 The little which is known about him is mostly gleaned from a small passage in Plutarch’s Life of Pericles.
 He was the commander of the Samian fleet in the Samian War, and defeated Pericles and the Athenian fleet in 440 BC.
 Plutarch claims that Aristotle says that Melissus had also defeated Pericles in an earlier battle.
-In his Life of Themistocles, Plutarch denies Stesimbrotus’ claim that Melissus was held in high regard by Themistocles, claiming that he is confusing Themistocles and Pericles.
+In his Life of Themistocles, Plutarch denies Stesimbrotos’s claim that Melissus was held in high regard by Themistocles, claiming that he is confusing Themistocles and Pericles.
 Melissus was reputed to have been the pupil of Parmenides, and the teacher of Leucippus, though one must regard such claims with a fair amount of skepticism.

 Philosophy

-Much of what remains of Melissus’ philosophical treatise, later titled On Nature, has been preserved by Simplicius in his commentaries on Aristotle’s Physics and On the Heavens, and several summaries of his philosophy have come down to us.
+Much of what remains of Melissus’s philosophical treatise, later titled On Nature, has been preserved by Simplicius in his commentaries on Aristotle’s Physics and On the Heavens, and several summaries of his philosophy have come down to us.
 Most of the remaining fragments can be found in Diels–Kranz.
-Unlike Parmenides, Melissus wrote his treatise in prose, not poetry, consequently making it easier to follow than that of his teacher.
+Unlike Parmenides, Melissus wrote his treatise in prose, not poetry.
 Like Parmenides, he claims that Being is one, ungenerated, indestructible, indivisible, changeless, motionless and the same.
-Melissus’ philosophy differs from that of Parmenides in two respects: (1) Parmenides claims that Being is limited, while Melissus claims that it is wholly unlimited; and (2) for Parmenides, Being existed in a timeless Present, while for Melissus Being is eternal.
+Melissus’s philosophy differs from that of Parmenides in two respects: (1) Parmenides claims that Being is limited, while Melissus claims that it is wholly unlimited; and (2) for Parmenides, Being existed in a timeless Present, while for Melissus Being is eternal.
 McKirahan claims that Parmenides argues for Being as spatially limited, but this is a contentious point.

 Eternal

 Melissus argues that since The One neither came to be nor is subject to destruction, it is therefore eternal.
-While fragment 1 is merely a summary of Parmenides’ arguments against coming to be and perishing (8.5-21), fragment 2 provides Melissus’ argument.
-Melissus’ argument is twofold, addressing the temporal aspect of The One somewhat as a timeline: granting the reality of the present moment, he argues that The One has existed eternally into the past and will exist eternally into the future.
+While fragment 1 is merely a summary of Parmenides’s arguments against coming to be and perishing (8.5–21), fragment 2 provides Melissus’s argument.
+Melissus’s argument is twofold, addressing the temporal aspect of The One somewhat as a timeline: granting the reality of the present moment, he argues that The One has existed eternally into the past and will exist eternally into the future.